 You see everything capsizing around you in slow motion.
 So, instead of folding, you go for a strong right hook in the name of emotional investment.

-You think to yourself: “If I show through my actions that no matter what, I won’t give up and I AM going to continue to invest (no matter how sh*t the return)… I have to, at SOME POINT, be noticed, appreciated and see a return… Right?”
+You think to yourself: “If I show through my actions that no matter what, I won’t give up and I AM going to continue to invest (no matter how sh*t the return)… I have to, at SOME POINT, be noticed, appreciated, and see my deserved return… right?”

-I’ve experienced this time and time again in my life – never knowing when to fold and only folding when circumstances, relationsh*ts, LIFE, etc., folded for me.
+I’ve experienced this time and time again in my life – never knowing when to fold and only folding when life folded for me.

-Here’s my experience with emotional investment – how to know when to hold’em & how to Jedi master the art of folding:
+Here is my experience with emotional investment – how to know when to hold’em and how to Jedi master the art of folding.

 The last time I took out an emotional investment was a few weeks ago when I was in Vegas for work.
 After eating lunch, I had some time to kill and did the one thing I rarely do – gamble.

-I walked around the Wynn casino like a dog circling around a million times before finding the perfect spot to pee.
-I’d approach one slot machine, but then convince myself that it probably wouldn’t hit a jackpot because it wasn’t centrally located and surely, the slots that hit jackpots are only the flashy and pretty ones, ALL in the middle of the casino (??).
+I walked around the casino like a dog circling around a million times before finding the perfect spot to pee.
+I would approach one slot machine, but then convince myself that it probably wouldn’t hit a jackpot.
+It wasn’t centrally located and surely, the slots that hit jackpots were only the most flashy and pretty ones, all in the middle of the casino.